What to expect in the IELTS Exam

 How to get a good IELTS score

 Preparation time is a serious topic.
-Without this you can find yourself taking IELTS again and again and again.
-Not only is this costly but it can be very depressing and frustrating.
-This can be overcome by a schedule and following these guidelines.
+Without this, you can find yourself taking IELTS again and again and again.
+Not only is this costly because you have to pay the IELTS exam fee every time, but it can be very depressing and frustrating.
+Whether completing the IELTS exam is easy or hard for you, good preparation is always important.
+Many problems can be overcome by a schedule and following these guidelines.

-Four tests in less than three hours.
-Although the speaking test is invariably on a different day, the other three parts come one after the other on the same day with very short breaks in between, a total of two hours forty five minutes!
-Add to that the number of questions you have to answer, the length of the reading texts, the strict and possibly severe time limits you face to complete the writing tasks, all of these and more add up to several dangers:
+Every time you do an IELTS sample exam paper, you need to make sure you stick strictly to time.
+There are four tests in less than three hours when you take IELTS, meaning you need to stay focused.
+Although the speaking test is invariably on a different day, the other three parts come one after the other on the same day with very short breaks in between, a total of two hours and forty-five minutes!
+Add to that the number of questions you have to answer, the length of the reading texts, and the strict and possibly severe time limits you face to complete the writing tasks, all of these and more add up to several dangers:

 - lack of time to prepare for the writing tasks